If you’re an Australian business that is considering CCTV for the workplace, it’s important to know about the privacy laws.

 In addition, cameras must not intrude on any private property adjacent to the business.

-- Businesses must notify staff if they are being recorded by way of stored video footage.
+- Businesses must notify staff if they are being recorded.
 This can be explained in an employment agreement or staff handbook.

 - Businesses must display a sign at the entrance notifying visitors of security cameras and who is monitoring the cameras.